 4. Respecting the views of Alzheimer's Society donors on use of animals in research

-Alzheimer's Society recognises that some donors and supporters have moral objections to the use of animals in research.
-Alzheimer's Society fully respects the wishes of donors who want to support research that does not use animals.
+Alzheimer's Society recognises that some donors and supporters have objections to the use of animals in research.
+Donors who wish to ensure their donation does not support research that involves animals can do so, and their wishes will always be fully respected.

 5. References and further information